Sibcoin-developers/electrum-sibcoin-client/README-old.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-SIB.
+This directory contains the python dependencies used by Electrum-Sibcoin.

 Mac OS X
 --------